Euphonious-Pidgeon/Light-and-Sound-Memory-Game/README.md

     A lot of code was provided by CodePath, and a terrible bug came along with it.
 When I thought that I finished the necessary functionalities, I tested the game and it would not let me click through a sequence of 3.
 For example, if blue blue green lit up in sequence, clicking blue blue would end the game in a loss before the user can click green.
 However, if one were to click blue then green, the game would continue normally despite missing another blue.
-    I thought this had something to do with an array where it only kept track on 2 clicks from the user, but I could not find anything like that in the code.
+    I thought this had something to do with an array where it only kept track of 2 clicks from the user, but I could not find anything like that in the code.
     I pulled up the log console and everything functioned normally despite the bug.
 In the end, I went back to the CodePath instructions to compare my code
     2 times to find out that my guessCounter variable in the playClueSequence function had a var in front when it shouldn't have.